azer89/HelloDX12/README.md

 A rendering app written using C++ and DirectX 12.
+The shading is fairly basic as the project is still in its infancy.

 <img width="600" alt="Zaku" src="https://github.com/azer89/HelloDX12/assets/790432/59e07438-9340-4527-92c6-097df28b6214">